coder/coder/docs/tutorials/best-practices/speed-up-templates.md

 directory.

-Ensure that this directory is set to a location on disk which will persist across restarts of Coder (or
+Ensure that this directory is set to a location on disk which will persist across restarts of Coder or
-[External Provisioners](../../admin/provisioners.md), if you're using them).
+[external provisioners](../../admin/provisioners.md), if you're using them.